-The UNSW Australia Business School offers a wide range of scholarships to students who are thinking of applying for an undergraduate degree.
+The UNSW Business School offers a wide range of scholarships to students who are thinking of applying for an undergraduate degree.
 The School also recognises student excellence through the prizes program.

 These scholarships and prizes are made possible by the generosity of our individual and corporate donors.